 The first experiences your customers have with your business are the deciding factor when it comes to customer retention.
-Your contact centre plays a pivotal role in creating these experiences.
+Your contact center plays a pivotal role in creating these experiences.

 When a customer contacts you for the first time, their buyer journey––starting from the greeting till the call is disconnected––reflects the credibility and professionalism of your brand.
 Therefore, you need to craft the most contextual and seamless experiences with every call, thereby earning more customers.